Tony Hawk's Pro Skater: Promotion and release

 Elissa Steamer's inclusion in the game, along with the game's final release date of September 29, was presented on August 26, 1999.
 A playable demo with only two available skaters was integrated into the Jampack Summer '99 compilation CD released by PlayStation Underground.
 The game was made available for pre-order two weeks prior to the game's release; those who pre-ordered the game at Electronics Boutique or FuncoLand respectively received a miniature replica of Tony Hawk's Birdhouse skateboard, a sticker sheet featuring the game's ten professional skaters and a game tip on the back of each sticker.
 A second playable demo was included on a promotional compilation disc released by Pizza Hut on November 14.

 While Neversoft would begin development of the game's sequel, Tony Hawk's Pro Skater 2, shortly before the release of the first game, Activision would entrust the game's Nintendo 64 port to Edge of Reality, which had recently ported Monster Truck Madness 2 to the same system.
 The Nintendo 64 and Game Boy Color versions received a multi-million dollar advertising campaign on several major youth-targeted channels in the United States beginning in April 2000.
 Customers who purchased the Game Boy Color version at Toys "R" Us or FuncoLand received a special-edition miniature skateboard.

 As a result of the disappointing sales of Blue Stinger, Activision was discouraged from publishing further games for the Dreamcast and relinquished the distribution of Tony Hawk's Pro Skater on the console to Crave Entertainment.
 After online speculation and teasing comments from company insiders, a port for the Dreamcast was revealed to be developed by Treyarch.
 Later in 2003, the N-Gage version was in development.
 The game came bundled with the N-Gage QD that was released in 2004.

 Ports

 The Nintendo 64 port of Tony Hawk's Pro Skater was developed by Edge of Reality and released on March 15, 2000.
-While the port is largely faithful to the original version and retains all game modes, characters and levels, the soundtrack had been truncated and the voices were removed to accommodate the lessened space in the cartridge format.
+While the port is largely faithful to the original version and retains all game modes, characters and levels, the game's soundtrack was severely truncated and the voices were removed to accommodate the lessened space in the cartridge format.
 The blood effects had also been removed, so Nintendo could market the game with an "E" game rating.
 The Dreamcast version was developed by Treyarch, published by Crave Entertainment and released on May 24, 2000.
 The graphics and animations in the Dreamcast version are improved from those in the PlayStation version.